 Best Tacos in Asheville—A Local's Perspective

 By itself, a tortilla is bland in the same way a blank page is bland.
-Its a building block, the white canvas, the starting point; its an invitation for creativity.
-As the tortilla is folded, filled, and fried, one may see how the resulting foodstuffs are but formats of the ever-flexible tortilla; the taco is to the tortilla as the sonnet is to the page.
+It is a building block, the white canvas, the starting point; it's an invitation for creativity.
+As the tortilla is folded, filled, and fried, it leaves the realm of pure potential, adapts to to the chef's vision, and sometimes, becomes an excellent taco.

-Effectively navigating such a plethora of options requires nothing more than a local’s good taste, and for that reason, I invite you to read on, and familiarize yourself with five places where you can find some of the best tacos in Asheville.
+Effectively navigating such a plethora of options requires nothing more than a local’s good taste.
+I invite you to read on, and familiarize yourself with five places where you can find some of the best tacos in Asheville.

 Over time, White Duck has grown from a single taco-slinging waterfowl into an entire flock of restaurants, and for good reason.